MeghanaM4/Odyssey/README.md

 # Odyssey

-> a project for [apex.hackclub.com](https://apex.hackclub.com) by me and help from Kieran Klukas
+> a project for [apex.hackclub.com](https://apex.hackclub.com) by Meghana Madiraju and help from Kieran Klukas

 I have been in love with space for as long as I can remember, so when I heard Hack Club was letting teenagers send whatever they want 113,000 feet in the air I knew I had to do it.
 We get $100 per person to make an invention that'll go onto a high altitude balloon (HAB), and if you spend 30 hours on it you'll get to go to Boston for a hackathon where everyone will launch their payloads at the same time and make cool stuff.